ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Editing/REDItools_Customized_Pipeline/Step_1___PostREDItoolsRun/README.md

-# REDItools *De Novo* Data Processing Pipeline With 2 Pre-Filtration Options:
+# REDItools Data Processing Pipeline With 2 Custom Pre-Filtration Options:

 We used R version 4.2.2 for all the R scripts here.